 The amount of time and money Uber wasted on its doomed self-driving lark is staggering.
 Despite acquiring Otto, a self-driving truck start-up, in 2016 and valuing it at $680 million, allegedly stealing trade secrets from Google's self-driving unit, poaching 40 engineers from Carnegie Mellon to found ATG, receiving a $500 million investment from Toyota and another $1 billion from SoftBank's Vision Fund (valuing ATG at $7.25 billion), and despite constant assurances that "it would become profitable by 2021," investors pressured Uber CEO Dara Khosrowshahi to sell.

-But while this communicates how much money was wasted on ATG, it obscures how single-minded Uber’s pursuit was and how little evidence there was to back the unsubstantiated claims it made anyone who’d listen.
+But while this communicates how much money was wasted on ATG, it obscures how single-minded Uber’s pursuit was and how little evidence there was to back the unsubstantiated claims it made to anyone who’d listen.

 Both in hindsight and at the time of Uber’s ATG, there was no concrete evidence that driverless cars were on the horizon, let alone made any economic sense.
 In a conversation with Motherboard in 2017, the new director of the Carnegie Mellon robotics lab that Uber raided to set up ATG in the first place said that driverless car technology was “not even close.”
 Some advances have been made in the intervening years, but fully autonomous cars that are safe enough to drive around cities at scale are still a ways off.